davidkroodsma/birdsongforthecuriours/scripts/Species_Markdown/10_BhVi.md

 with other vireos?
 What can you hear?
 What can you see in Raven Lite?
 How many different songs does he sing?

 ♫705.
-Here is an early migrant in northern Michigan.
-Here is my vocal summary at the end of the recording: "OK, Mr. Blue-headed vireo wins.
+Here is an early migrant in northern Michigan, and here is my vocal summary at the end of the recording: "OK, Mr. Blue-headed vireo wins.
 He keeps moving north on me, and I walk to keep up, and every once in a while he goes into this little sputtering, singing routine.
 It's very